-Around the world, The Institute for Inclusive Security increases the participation of all stakeholders—particularly women—in preventing, resolving, and rebuilding after deadly conflicts.
+Around the world, Inclusive Security increases the participation of all stakeholders—particularly women—in preventing, resolving, and rebuilding after deadly conflicts.
 We’ve worked with more than 2,000 women leaders around the world and have in-depth programs in the following:

 Our work touches more than 70 countries and regions, taking us to:

 - Conflict areas, such as Afghanistan, where we help women leaders promote their inclusion in decisions about peace and security as well as document their contributions to building stability

 - Dozens of countries where governments and activists are crafting national action plans to ensure women and other stakeholders are part of inclusive peace and security processes

 - Training sites in the US and abroad, such as in Bangkok, where we share advanced techniques for building coalitions and strengthening advocacy with women from neighboring countries

 - Donor government capitals, such as Oslo, where we strategize with officials to ensure coordinated use of funds